 - Their revamped Xfinity stores are much closer to an Apple store than the DMV these days (I recently visited one and was shocked).

 I looked long and hard for gotchas with Xfinity Mobile.
-I wouldn’t say these are “gotchas”, but on the “unlimited plan”, the following applies, which is fairly common practice for unlimited plans these days:
+I wouldn’t say these are “gotchas”, but are common cons for “unlimited” plans across the industry these days:

-- Video streams up to 480p, standard-definition quality.
-HD streaming is available on Xfinity WiFi.
+- Video streams up to 480p, standard-definition quality (20GB plan) (though HD streaming is available on Xfinity Wifi).

-- On any connected device, mobile hotspot speeds will not exceed 600 kbps.
+- On any connected device, mobile hotspot speeds will not exceed 600 kbps (Unlimited Intro plan).

 - When they added 5G service, they increased their lowest price from $12 to $15, but this was likely the result of a new contract with Verizon.